kurumiimari/gohan/README.md

 No special indexing options are required, though you are welcome to specify them for your own purposes.
 They won't interfere with Gohan's operation.

+Next, start the Gohan wallet node with `gohan start`.
+You should see log messages appearing in your terminal.

 You can now use the Gohan CLI.
 Run `gohan --help` to view a list of commands.
 You'll see output that looks something like this:

 ```